ghorvath78/butools/doc/source/FluidFundamentalMatrices.rst

     -------
     M : list of matrices
         The list of calculated matrices in the order as requested in the 'matrices' parameter.
-If a single matrix is requested, the return value will be the matrix itself instead of a list.

     Examples
     --------